WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 Unlike `reportEvent` to a preregistered destination, here the browser processes the beacon by sending an HTTP GET request, as per feedback here: https://github.com/WICG/turtledove/issues/477#issuecomment-1524158476.

 ### Enrollment Requirement
-The reporting destination URL specified in `reportEvent`'s `destinationURL` field is required to have its [site](https://html.spec.whatwg.org/multipage/browsers.html#obtain-a-site) (scheme, eTLD+1) attested for Protected Audience API, otherwise the beacon is not allowed to be sent to this reporting destination.
+The reporting destination URL specified in `reportEvent`'s `destinationURL` field is required to have its [site](https://html.spec.whatwg.org/multipage/browsers.html#obtain-a-site) (scheme, eTLD+1) attested for Protected Audience API or Attribution Reporting API, otherwise the beacon is not allowed to be sent to this reporting destination.
 Please see [the Privacy Sandbox enrollment attestation model](https://github.com/privacysandbox/attestation#the-privacy-sandbox-enrollment-attestation-model).

 ### Parameters